Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Alex Cobb (6-5) to the mound for his 25th start this season.
+- The Giants will hand the ball to Logan Webb (9-10) for his 28th start of the season.

-- Cobb has pitched five or more innings in two straight games and will look to extend that streak.
+- He has started 27 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 17 of them.

+- Webb has six starts in a row of five innings or more.

-- He has six appearances this season with zero earned runs allowed out of his 24 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 27 chances this season.

 |Opponent